ansonnchan/2025-coding-assesment/README.md

 4. Choose the free plan when prompted
 5. Verify your email address

-### Step 2: Fork This Repository
+### Step 2: Clone This Repository

 1. While logged into GitHub, go to the original assessment repository (link provided separately)
-2. Click the **"Fork"** button in the top right corner of the repository
-3. This creates your own copy of the repository under your GitHub account
-4. You should now see the repository under `https://github.com/YOUR_USERNAME/repository-name`
+2. Copy the repository URL from the green "Code" button
+3. You'll clone this repository directly to work on it locally

 ### Step 3: Install GitHub Desktop